Hang 10

 03

-Low to high fidelity prototypes were created based on the wireframe, focused on narrowing in on the users’ needs and goals from the prototype.
-The first high fidelity prototype stage that we reached had four main pages: home, map, social, and profile as well as a search page.
+Low to high fidelity prototypes were created based on the wireframing, focused on narrowing in on the users’ needs and goals for the prototype.
+The rapid prototyping process resulted in many different design decisions being made in very quick order.
+As you can see below, the first high-fidelity clickable prototype stage that we reached had four main pages: home, map, social, and profile as well as a search page.

 Login Page